mangadev-dev-to/hands-on-kafka/README.md

 #### Inventory Service

-This service has a IIFE that will be listening the `new-order-topic` for new events all the time.
-The other services have a similar implementation.
+This service module contains an Immediately Invoked Function Expression (IIFE) that continuously listens to the `new-order-topic` for new events.
+Upon receiving new order events, it processes and validates the products' inventory, updating the inventory status accordingly.
+Additionally, it sends events for notifications and logs actions related to inventory management.

 ```Javascript
 import kafkaClient, {